Solar Bag Experiment (Harness the Power of the Sun)

 - The best time for a launch is in the morning when the temperature of the air outside is cool.
 We have not had much success with a launch attempt in the middle of a hot day.

 The remainder of the work is done by the sun.
-Gather around the giant bag but try not to touch it – sharp fingernails will easily puncture the very thin plastic.
-Be careful, the outside of the bag also gets very hot to the touch.
-What is happening to the gas molecules inside the bag?
-Of course, as the sun warms the air molecules in the bag, their movement begins to speed up.
+You may notice that the outside of the bag gets hot, but what is happening to the gas molecules inside the bag?
+As the sun warms the air molecules in the bag, their movement begins to speed up.
 Since the heated air inside the bag is less dense than the cooler air on the outside of the bag, the Solar Bag will float.
-It's important to remember that it may take as long as ten minutes for the air inside to heat up enough to cause the bag to float.
+It’s important to remember that it may take as long as ten minutes for the air inside to heat up enough to cause the bag to float.

 Storage and Repair